-We have an agreement to sell up to \$300.0 million in accounts receivable under a revolving facility with a maturity of September 2005.
-As of June 30, 2005, we generated liquidity of \$299.8 million from the facility.
-The purchaser of the accounts receivable is a division of a Schedule 1, "A" rated Canadian bank, with a Standard and Poor's rating of A and Stable outlook, and had assets under management of over \$50.0 billion as of the date of its last annual filing.
+We have extended to November 2005 an agreement to sell up to \$300.0 million in accounts receivable under a revolving facility.
+As of September 30, 2005, we generated liquidity of \$281.0 million from the facility.
+The purchaser of the accounts receivable is a division of a Schedule 1, "A" rated Canadian bank, with a Standard and Poor's rating of A and Stable outlook, and had assets under management of over \$50 billion as of its last annual filing.
 The terms of the agreement provide that the purchaser may elect not to purchase receivables if our corporate credit rating falls below BB- as determined by Standard and Poor's.